openstack/mistral/README.rst

 For more detailed information about *mistral-db-manage* script please see migration readme `here <https://github.com/openstack/mistral/blob/master/mistral/db/sqlalchemy/migration/alembic_migrations/README.md>`__.

 | NOTE: For users want a dry run with SQLite database backend(not used in production), *mistral-db-manage* is not recommended for database initialization because of `SQLite limitations <http://www.sqlite.org/omitted.html>`_.
-Please use sync_db script described below instead for database initilization.
+Please use sync_db script described below instead for database initialization.

 Before starting Mistral server, run sync_db script.
 It prepares the DB, creates in it with all standard actions and standard workflows which Mistral provides for all mistral users.